 Don’t like your Page Speed score?
 Don’t worry!
 There are things you can do!

-Also, make sure that the correct file types are used for the correct types of images.
+Also, make sure that the correct file types are used for the proper types of images.
 Generally, you want to use JPG files for photographs and complex images.
 You’ll want to use PNG files for graphics and objects with fewer than 16 colors.
 There are also SVG images and a few other filetypes.
-Still, generally, you’ll want to make sure that most of your site uses JPG, PNG, or SVG filetypes for images.
+Still, generally, you’ll want to ensure that most of your site uses JPG, PNG, or SVG filetypes for images.

 Too Much for You?
-Let the Contractor Advertising SEO Professionals Handle Your Page Speed Optimization If all of this sounds too technical or complicated to you (or you don’t want to deal with it), then you can always contact the team of SEO professionals here at Contractor Advertising.
+Let the Contractor Advertising SEO Professionals Handle Your Page Speed Optimization If all of this sounds too technical or complicated to you (or you don’t want to deal with it), you can always contact the team of SEO professionals here at Contractor Advertising.
 We’re always available to help you with all your Page Speed optimization needs!
 Contact us today.